Last updated: November 29, 2021

 Map and Route

 The National Pass walking track is a circuit trail, so you can essentially start this walk anywhere.
-Most hikers start at the Conservation Hut, which allows for a well-deserved bite and coffee after completing this amazing adventure.
+Most hikers start at the Conservation Hut, and do the walk in an anti-clockwise manner.

 Click on the below map to see a bigger version.